 Rossi Boots celebrate the company’s centenary.

-100 years of great Australian boots and still family owned in beautiful Adelaide, Australia.
+100 years of great Australian boots made in beautiful Adelaide, Australia.